17,99 €

 Autorenporträt

-Ken Wytsma is a writer and teacher with a love for exploring how history, philosophy, and culture shape the way we live today.
-He has spent nearly two decades speaking and teaching at universities and conferences around the world, inviting people into deeper conversations about meaning and purpose.
-A natural storyteller, Ken blends research with personal reflection to make big ideas approachable and engaging.
+Ken Wytsma is an award-winning author and teacher with a love for exploring how history, philosophy, and culture shape the way we live today.
+He has spent nearly two decades speaking and teaching at universities and conferences around the world.
 He is also an entrepreneur who has started organizations, guided nonprofits, and launched creative projects that connect people across disciplines and communities.
-When he's not writing or teaching, Ken can often be found in Oregon's Willamette Valley enjoying the outdoors, good conversation, and time with his wife and four daughters.
+When he's not writing or teaching, Ken can be found in Oregon's Willamette Valley enjoying the outdoors, good conversation, and time with his wife and four daughters.